MCP Server

 Tool Reference

-The MCP server exposes seven tools.
+The MCP server exposes ten tools.
 AI agents discover and call these automatically through the MCP protocol.

 ToolDescriptionKey Parameters

-joltsms_list_numbersList your active phone numbers with status, message count, and subscription detailslimit (max 10)
+joltsms_list_numbersList your active phone numbers with status, service label, tags, message count, and subscription detailslimit (max 10)

 joltsms_provision_numberRent a new dedicated real-SIM US number ($50/mo).
 Provisioning is async; the number may take seconds to minutes to become active.area_code (optional, 3 digits)